-- (1) Immediately after choosing a premises under clause 9(2), the diagnosed person must: - (a) if any other person is residing at the premises chosen by the diagnosed person, notify the other person that: - (i) the diagnosed person has been diagnosed with COVID-19; and - (ii) the diagnosed person has chosen to self-isolate at the premises; and - (b) notify the Department of:

-(i)the address of the premises chosen by the diagnosed person; andPandemic (Quarantine, Isolation and Testing) Order 2021 (No. 2)6 of 23
+- (1) Immediately after choosing a premises under clause 9(2), the diagnosed person must: - (a) if any other person is residing at the premises chosen by the diagnosed person, notify the other person that: - (i) the diagnosed person has been diagnosed with COVID-19; and - (ii) the diagnosed person has chosen to self-isolate at the premises; and - (b) notify the Department of: - (i) the address of the premises chosen by the diagnosed person; and - (ii) the name of any other person who is residing at the premises chosen by the diagnosed person.

-- (ii) the name of any other person who is residing at the premises chosen by the diagnosed person. - (2) If, during the period that a diagnosed person is self-isolating at a premises for the purposes of clause 8, another person informs the diagnosed person that they intend to commence residing at the premises chosen by the diagnosed person: - (a) the diagnosed person must inform the other person of their diagnosis; and - (b) if the other person commences residing at the premises, the diagnosed person must notify the Department that a person has commenced residing with the diagnosed person and the name of that person. - (3) The diagnosed person must take reasonable steps to notify the persons listed below that the diagnosed person has been diagnosed with COVID-19, and of the diagnosed person's infectious period: - (a) the operator of any work premises at which the diagnosed person ordinarily works, if the diagnosed person attended an indoor space at the work premises during their infectious period; and - (b) the operator of any education facility at which they are enrolled, if the diagnosed person attended an indoor space at the education facility during their infectious period; and

-Note: the diagnosed person's parent, guardian or carer may notify the operator of the education facility on behalf of the diagnosed person for the purpose of subclause (b).

-(c) any person who is a close contact or a social contact of the diagnosed person.
+- (2) If, during the period that a diagnosed person is self-isolating at a premises for the purposes of clause 8, another person informs the diagnosed person that they intend to commence residing at the premises chosen by the diagnosed person: - (a) the diagnosed person must inform the other person of their diagnosis; and - (b) if the other person commences residing at the premises, the diagnosed person must notify the Department that a person has commenced residing with the diagnosed person and the name of that person. - (3) The diagnosed person must as soon as practicable notify the persons listed below that the diagnosed person has been diagnosed with COVID-19, and of the diagnosed person's infectious period: - (a) the operator of any education facility at which they are enrolled, if the diagnosed person attended an indoor space at the education facility during their infectious period; and - Note: the diagnosed person's parent, guardian or carer may notify the operator of the education facility on behalf of the diagnosed person for the purpose of subclause (a). - (b) any person who is a close contact or a social contact of the diagnosed person, to the extent the diagnosed person is able to reasonably ascertain and notify such person.